Skip to contents

 Operators

-If operators is a user-defined expression, the function should return either a vector of numbers or a list containing atomic numbers.
+If operators is an R user-defined expression, the function should return either a vector of numbers or a list containing atomic numbers.
 To assign a band name to the raster, the vector or the list must be named accordingly.
 The following are valid operators:

 f = function(x) { return(mean(x)) }